-Hub Lead & SME
+Hub Lead and SME

 Peter has over 15 year's experience of teaching computer science to secondary, primary and post-graduates.
 As an assistant headteacher, AST, SME and Master teacher, he has been influential in supporting teachers with CPD through organisations such as Hodder and Osiris.
 Pete is best known for his research and work around building self-efficacy in girls in computer science and advises institutions across Europe where he is also an EU Code Week Ambassador.
 He has produced, edited and authored resources for leading organisations in computing education such as the BCS, the BBC, Hodder Education, INEOS, the Royal Society, the European Space Agency and PG online.
 Pete has recently appeared on BBC Panorama, sharing best practice to encourage girls into computing through contextual applications.

 Hannah started her career as an Analyst Programmer working for a number of software houses before moving into the world of WANs.
 She went on to teach Computing at Brunel University and South Thames College before becoming a Project Manager at Imperial College London.
 She has now returned to teaching and teaches secondary Computer Science at Queen Anne's School, and Park House Computing Hub delivering GCSE and A Level Computer Science as well as CPD for teaching staff.

 Computer Science Champion & SME